Dialog says not losing Apple power chip business in 2018

-FRANKFURT (Reuters) - Dialog Semiconductor (DLGS.DE) said on Monday top customer Apple (AAPL.O) could be working on building its own power-management chips rather than procuring them from the German microchip maker, but added it saw no impact on its business next year.
+FRANKFURT, Dec 4 (Reuters) - Dialog Semiconductor said on Monday top customer Apple could be working on building its own power-management chips rather than procuring them from the German microchip maker, but added it saw no impact on its business next year.

 “Dialog recognizes Apple has the resources and capability to internally design a PMIC and could potentially do so in the next few years,” it said, referring to power-management integrated circuits.